JulsR/julsr.github.io/_posts/2015-2-9-Introduction-to-Github.md

 title: Introduction to Github
 ---

-Learning to used Github is very useful on the web industry not only for developers but also for those who need a repository to host their code.
+Learning to used Github is quite useful on the web industry not only for developers but also for those web users who need a repository to host their code.
 Github is a web-based Git repository hosting service  that offers source management control and distributed version control functionality of Git.
 Honestly so far I am not a big fan of the service, maybe because I still haven't understand the capacity of Github.
 For some beginner users the concept may be